vineetchawla/github/README.md

 # github API request

+### Tasks completed

+1. Added the necessary API endpoint.
+2. Added docker-compose and dockerfile.
+Server should start just with "docker-compose up" at localhost:3000
+3. Added some sample integration tests for routes and a unit test for helper

+### Route

 get github data : POST req => localhost:3000/getGithubData/:page
 default values for body : {
 per_page = 1,